Staff Support

 Birmingham Newman University is committed to the safety and wellbeing of our staff.

 These pages are designed to provide you with a wide range of information about sexual misconduct and harassment.
-It includes details on advice and support, reporting options and also what steps the university takes to help to put an end to all forms of sexual misconduct and harassment.
+It includes details on advice and support, reporting options and also what steps the university is taking to help to put an end to all forms of sexual misconduct and harassment.

 The content of these pages could be sensitive, particularly to those who have experienced some form of sexual violence.
 Please do reach out and access the support available to you as a member of staff at Birmingham Newman University if required.
 Alternatively, please contact the Human Resources Department at humanresources@newman.ac.uk for further information about the support options available to you.